 - Saturated: 4.9g

 - Monounsaturated: 18.8g

 - Net Carbs: 9.4g

 - F/NC: 7.3

-What I think makes pine nuts more of a salad topping than an everyday snack is that their fat consists of 50% omega-6 fatty acids.
+I think pine nuts are more of a salad topping than an everyday snack because their fat consists of 50% omega-6 fatty acids.
 So they can have an inflammatory effect in large quantities.